UWC2-PYTHON/ProgrammingInPython/source/modules/Modules.rst

 Note that you can also put a package inside a package.
 So you can create arbitrarily deeply nested hierarchy of packages.
 This can be helpful for a large, complex collection of related code, such as an entire Web Framework.
 But from the *Zen of Python*:

     "Flat is better than nested."

-So don't overdo it -- only go as deep as you really need to to keep your code organized.
+So don't overdo it.
+Only go as deep as you really need to to keep your code organized.

-Importing modules
+Importing Modules
 -----------------

 You have probably imported a module or two already: